Probe ordered into UP jail event 'glorifying' godman Asaram | Law-Order

 Action will be taken after its reply is received, he said.
 Asaram was convicted in April 2018 of raping a Shahjahanpur girl at his ashram near Jodhpur in 2013.
 He was arrested by the Jodhpur Police on August 31 that year and has been in jail since then.

-The girl’s father alleged on Tuesday that Asaram was “glorified” at a “satsang” (prayer meeting ASH ASH.
+The girl’s father alleged on Tuesday that Asaram was “glorified” at a “satsang” (prayer meeting) held in the prison.
+“Asaram’s followers are doing this to refurbish the image of a rape convict,” he had said, demanding a probe.

+Earlier, Shahjahanpur Jail superintendent Rakesh Kumar confirmed the distribution of 75 blankets in the jail, but said they were sent there.
+According to the other version, the blankets were distributed by Arjun and Narain Pandey, who were earlier lodged in Shahjahanpur jail after being arrested for allegedly killing a witness in a rape case.

+The jail superintendent said Pandey had fallen ill and got well after being treated at the prison hospital.
+When he was released on bail, he pledged to distribute blankets in the jail. ''They had sent the blankets, which were distributed in the jail.
+The allegation of “glorification” and a “satsang” inside the jail is baseless,” Kumar said.

 - READ MORE ON: